ScanaStudio user interface

 When working with measurements in ScanaStudio, you’ll notice there are two kinds of measurements: Standard and custom.
 The only difference between the two is the number of measures being made.
-By default, standard measurement will include time and frequency.
-Adding custom measurement will open a dialog letting you chose among many other measures like:
+By default, standard measurements will include time and frequency.
+Adding custom measurement will open a dialog letting you choose among many other measures like:

 - Total time

 - Average duty cycle

 - maximum and minimum duty cycle

 - Falling and rising edges count

 When adding a custom measurement, you can check the option “Make this the default measurement configuration” as shown in the image below to make it the “standard” measurement.

 To add a marker, you can right-click on the signal area and select “add marker” as in the image below: